ychoi04/mica-gd405/lectures/w2-type-functions.md

 ```

 ## Font
 You can set the font to what you want.
 You have to have the font installed on your computer.
 How to find the right name to use?
 Open up the Font Book app (on Mac), and copy the PostScript name of the font.
-If you share your project online, make sure that your audience also has the same font on their machines.
-This is hard to guarantee in most cases, so it might be a good idea to use one of the web safe fonts.
+If you share your project files with other people, make sure that your audience also has the same fonts on their machines.
+This is hard to guarantee in most cases, so it might be a good idea to include the font files in your project (be careful with the copyrights, though).
 ```js
 textFont("Roboto-BlackItalic");
 textSize(128);